cwennberg/AoSdamageCalculator/README.md

 Calculate damage from unit in AoS3.0

 How to run:
-Place script in folder and run python damageCalculator.py -h for a list of options
+Place script in folder and run "python damageCalculator.py -h" for a list of options

 Weapon profiles are given as "python damageCalculator.py -w 10/3/3/0/1 20/4/4/2/d3"